-- (a) for financial liabilities designated as at fair value through profit or loss: - i. the nature of the financial liabilities the entity has designated as at fair value through profit or loss; - ii. the criteria for so designating such financial liabilities on initial recognition; and - iii. how the entity has satisfied the conditions in paragraph 4.2.2 of NZ IFRS 9 for such designation. - (aa) for financial assets designated as measured at fair value through profit or loss: - i. the nature of the financial assets the entity has designated as measured at fair value through profit or loss; and - ii. how the entity has satisfied the criteria in paragraph 4.1.5 of NZ IFRS 9 for such designation. - (b) [deleted] - (c) whether regular way purchases and sales of financial assets are accounted for at trade date or at settlement date (see paragraph 3.1.2 of NZ IFRS 9). - (d) [deleted] - (e) how net gains or net losses on each category of financial instrument are determined (see paragraph 20(a)), for example, whether the net gains or net losses on items at fair value through profit or loss include interest or dividend income. - (f) [deleted] - (g) [deleted]
+- (h) for financial liabilities designated as at fair value through profit or loss: - iv. the nature of the financial liabilities the entity has designated as at fair value through profit or loss; - v. the criteria for so designating such financial liabilities on initial recognition; and - vi. how the entity has satisfied the conditions in paragraph 4.2.2 of NZ IFRS 9 for such designation. - (bb) for financial assets designated as measured at fair value through profit or loss: - iii. the nature of the financial assets the entity has designated as measured at fair value through profit or loss; and - iv. how the entity has satisfied the criteria in paragraph 4.1.5 of NZ IFRS 9 for such designation. - (i) [deleted] - (j) whether regular way purchases and sales of financial assets are accounted for at trade date or at settlement date (see paragraph 3.1.2 of NZ IFRS 9). - (k) [deleted] - (l) how net gains or net losses on each category of financial instrument are determined (see paragraph 20(a)), for example, whether the net gains or net losses on items at fair value through profit or loss include interest or dividend income.

-A Layout (New Zealand) Group discloses bank overdraft as part of the current liabilities on the consolidated statement of financial position.
+RDR Layout (New Zealand) Group discloses bank overdraft as part of the current liabilities on the consolidated statement of financial position.
 However, depending on facts and circumstances, bank overdrafts which are repayable on demand could form an integral part of an entity's cash management system.
 In these circumstances, bank overdrafts are included as a component of cash and cash equivalents and should be shown separately as such on the consolidated statement of financial position.